osu-cs290-sp19/final-project-dogescript/README.md

 ### Max Okazaki

-* Handlebars Profile page to save classes taken
+* Handlebars Profile page to save classes taken (/views/account.handlebars)
+	* Has options to update classesTaken and classesWanted
+	* Has option to delete account (/delete)
 * Client side JS
 	* Automaticly send post requests on accounts page on keyup to update classesTaken, and classesWanted in realtime
 	* Automaticly send post requests to get the new list of prereqs needed